-In some cases, students may complete the requirements for a major at the professional school, but this is permitted only with prior approval from the appropriate divisional head.
+In some cases, students may complete the requirements for a major at the professional school, but this is permitted only with prior approval from the appropriate division.
 Students also have to complete at least one year of professional work, with acceptable grades, in an accredited dental, law, optometry, podiatry, or veterinary school.

 In all cases, SIUC graduation requirements must be met.
 Students must make the decision to seek a bachelor's degree before entering the professional school, so that criteria can be clarified early on.
-Students should be aware that Testing Services schedules aptitude and/or admission tests for some professions; pre-registration for these tests is required.
+SIUC's University Career Services schedules aptitude and/or admission tests for some professions; preregistration for these tests is required.